lmorchard/react-multiplatform/README.md

   could just run that all from the command line, ideally from gulp

 * Try merging React Native packager.js stuff into gulp build?

+* Live-update of inline styles without full reload would be great.

+* How to handle localization?
+General JS gettext stuff?

+* Arrays of inline styles - thought React supported them, maybe not?

 [todomvc]: https://github.com/tastejs/todomvc/tree/master/examples/ampersand